hakunanatasha/2048/README.md

 ## Credits
 + 2048 is a game made by Gabriele Cirulli.
-+ https://github.com/yangshun/2048-python has the appropriate color scheme/dimension game constants and employed this.
++ https://github.com/yangshun/2048-python has a constants.py file that provides appropriate color, and board dimensions that I used.